 - Are there any plug-in ports to power devices such as smartphones or tablets?

 The DriveMost dealerships are easy going when it comes to test driving their SUVs.
 In some instances, they might allow you to take the drive independently after making a copy of your driver’s license.
 If you can swing it, this is the way to go because it gives you the chance to focus on the drive without having to make small talk with the salesperson.
 Meanwhile, the timing of when you do the test drive is critical.
 To ensure you make good timing, here are some things to account for:

 WeatherIf you live in an area with frequent ice and snow, then it stands to reason you’ll want to test your SUV out in similar conditions--if applicable.
 The reason for this is there’s no better way to see how the SUV handles than to take it out for a spin on slick road surfaces.
 Even if it isn’t snowy when you want to buy a new model, you can try it out during a rainy day.
 While it doesn’t seem like a fun environment to test drive your new SUV, it’s necessary to see how it handles when you brake and make turns.

 Time of DayThe time of day also matters as you want to refrain from doing the test drive during rush hour where you will be sitting in traffic and won’t receive the full effect of how well the SUV handles.
 Moreover, if the dealership is in a busy area, consider taking it to an empty school or church parking lot.
 This is where you can have some fun to see how well the vehicle handles in:

 BrakingTo gain a feel for the SUV’s stopping prowess, you’ll want to reach a good cruising speed--say 45 miles per hour.
 Next, find a point where you want to stop and apply the brakes as you reach it.
 See how quickly the SUV slows down and how it handles while doing so.
 Do this exercise a few times as this helps you become acclimated to how your SUV handles braking.

 SteeringNext, test out how well it handles cornering.
 The most effective way to do this is to start small by going through a neighborhood and making turns at steady speeds.
 After you complete this, look for a sharper curve.
 Approach the curve going less or at the speed limit then steer into it steadily.
 See how well your SUV handles the curve, paying close attention to its feel as it moves through the curve and how easy it is for you to keep the SUV in its lane for the full turn.

 PowerTo find out how quickly the SUV accelerates, find an entrance ramp to an interstate.
 Guide the SUV down the ramp, applying more power to the gas pedal.
 See how quickly the SUV moves to the highway speed, as this gives you an indicator of how well it accelerates in similar situations.
 Overall, by examining all these factors of the SUV, it gives you a better picture of whether the model is the right fit for you and your family's needs.

-News & Reviews Recommended for You
+Recommended SUV News & Reviews